Originally published January 2020, last updated January 2023.

 It is common for a basic leasing sign to be paid for by the leasing agency; however, depending on the project and sign requirements, there may be an additional cost incurred by the landlord.
 The details should be clearly defined in your listing agreement.

-Your leasing firm should update and maintain your property listing on prominent commercial real estate listing sites like CoStar.
-These sites are one of a broker’s first stops when searching for available spaces for their clients.
+Your leasing firm should update and maintain your property listing on the commercial real estate listing site CoStar.
+This is typically a broker’s first stop when searching for available spaces for their clients.
+If you want your listing to appear on LoopNet, you must pay for a CoStar Silver ad.
+This is not typically included in a leasing firm’s standard package and must be paid for by the landlord.

 Read Next: 3 Problems A Landlord Broker Can Help You Solve